davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v001 metrics scored by lift in predicting month

 ### Expansions week of 24-JUL-2023
 * OpenMeteoEDA_202306_v001 metrics scored by lift in predicting hour of day
+* OpenMeteoEDA_202306_v001 explores predictive power of random variable